radavis/radavis.github.io/_posts/2016-05-07-retropie-on-the-zero.markdown

 ## Wrap Up

 This isn't by any means a full step-by-step guide.
 Part of the fun of this is gathering the hardware and figuring out how to set it all up.
+Hopefully, the information here will put you on the right track.

 If you are looking for more info, check out the following resources.